A Private Hire Operator (PHO) licence is required to take bookings and dispatch private hire vehicles to customers.

 - Private hire driver's licence for all persons driving any licensed private hire vehicles

-Disclosure & Barring Service (DBS) Certificate
+Disclosure and Barring Service (DBS) Certificate

 For any new or renewal applicant (who is NOT already a licensed driver with Cambridge City Council), a Basic Disclosure must be undertaken.